 Polyps are usually removed surgically.

-A sedentary, column-shaped form of cnidarian.
+In zoology, a polyp is a sedentary, column-shaped form of cnidarian.

 Polyps may be solitary individuals or members of a cnidarian colony.

 They consist of a cylindrical trunk, fixed at one end, with a mouth

 at the other end, surrounded by a ring of tentacles.